fishhack66/PAL-1-Stuff/README.md

 GAMES

-Hammurabi for Tiny BASIC (ported and tweaked by W4JBM)
+Hammurabi for Tiny BASIC (TB ported and tweaked by W4JBM for PAL-1)

 Greetings!